 - Test the site to check if the updates did not change anything that should not be changed.

 The above steps should be all you need for a small site.
 Please enquire if you would like to hire me to regularly keep your WordPress site current and up to date.

-Failing to update and upgrade creates vulnerabilities in the website, where two things can happen:
+Failing to update creates vulnerabilities in the website, where two things can happen:

-1) The site either breaks because upgrades were necessary to keep it working, or
+1) The site either breaks because upgrades were not carried out soon enough.

-2) The WordPress old versions eventually get mastered by hackers and they find a way to get in and mess your site up.
+2) The WordPress old versions eventually get cracked by hackers and they find a way to get in and mess your site up.